lincolnauster/wikitext.gmi/README.md

   end of the document.
 * Images: [unimplemented] we transform these into links between paragraphs.
 * Horizontal Rules: These are just displayed verbatim as `---`.
+* Tables of Contents: [unimplemented] we just ignore these.
+Wikipedia has a bunch of directives to work with them, and none of them map well to
+  Geminispace: for one, there are no nested links, and, for another, if a user wants a table of contents, they can just use a client that provides it.
 * [bunch more stuff that I'll get to later!]

 ## Usage